Practical 3: Classification¶

 We see that the best performance is obtained when the number of neighbors is set to 7

-18. Generate the predictions of the grid_search_knn.
+18. Generate the predictions on X_test using the grid_search_knn.

 In [24]: